mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --skip-table-sorting

   Starting with largest table is better, but this can be ignored due performance impact when you have high amount of tables

-.. option:: --ignore-errors

-  Not increment error count and Warning instead of Critical in case of any of the comman separated error number list

 .. option:: --set-gtid-purged